yuntijs/yunti-ui/src/MonacoEditor/index.md

 - `overrideServices` refer to [Monaco Interface IEditorOverrideServices](https://microsoft.github.io/monaco-editor/docs.html#interfaces/editor.IEditorOverrideServices.html).
 It depends on Monaco's internal implementations and may change over time, check github [issue](https://github.com/Microsoft/monaco-editor/issues/935#issuecomment-402174095) for more details.

 - `onChange(input, event)` an event emitted when the content of the current model has changed.

+- `onFullScreenChange(isFullScreen)` an event emitted when the full-screen of the current model has changed.

 - `editorWillMount(monaco)` an event emitted before the editor mounted (similar to `componentWillMount` of React).